-- Roles, Responsibilities and Authorities of AC
+Roles, Responsibilities and Authorities of AC

 The AC functions under written terms of reference which sets out its responsibilities.
-The AC reviewed the financial statements of the Group for the year ended 31 December 2021, in particular significant financial reporting issues and judgements so as to ensure the integrity of the financial statements and announcements relating to the Group's financial performance before they are submitted to the Board for approval.
+The AC reviewed the financial statements of the Group for the year ended 31 December 2022, in particular significant financial reporting issues and judgements so as to ensure the integrity of the financial statements and announcements relating to the Group's financial performance before they are submitted to the Board for approval.
 The AC also reviewed the interested person transactions of the Group.
 The AC oversees the administration of the framework for whistleblowing.
 The AC has oversight of risk management and internal control framework.
 The services of the Internal Audit function are utilised to assist the AC in the discharge of its duties and responsibilities.
 The AC has explicit authority to investigate any matter within its terms of reference, full access to and co-operation by Management, full discretion to invite any director or executive officer to attend its meetings, and reasonable resources to enable it to discharge its functions.

 The financial statements, accounting policies and system of internal controls are the responsibilities of the Board acting through the AC.
 In performing its functions set out in Section 201B(5) of the Companies Act 1967, the AC reviewed the scope of work of both internal and external auditors and the assistance given by the Group's officers to the audits.
 It met periodically with the Company's internal and external auditors to review their audit plans and discuss the results of their respective examinations and their evaluations of the Group's system of internal controls.
-For FY2021, the AC reviewed the aforesaid assurances given to the Board as set out in Principle 9, and further through its review with the internal auditors and external auditors on their audit findings, is satisfied with the adequacy and effectiveness of the Group internal controls and risk management systems and report the same to the Board.
+For FY2022, the AC reviewed the aforesaid assurances given to the Board as set out in Principle 9, and further through its review with the internal auditors and external auditors on their audit findings, is satisfied with the adequacy and effectiveness of the Group internal controls and risk management systems and report the same to the Board.

 The AC Committee always has separate and independent access to the external auditors and the internal auditors.
-The AC also reviewed the key audit matters ("KAM") set out in the auditor's report for FY2021 and wishes to provide its perspective on the KAM.
+The AC also reviewed the key audit matters ("KAM") set out in the auditor's report for FY2022 and wishes to provide its perspective on the KAM.

 Key audit matters How these issues were addressed by the AC Valuation of investment properties The AC reviewed the outcomes of the valuation process and discussed the details of the valuation with Management.
 The AC has considered the findings of the external auditors, including their assessment of the appropriateness of the valuation methodologies and the underlying key assumptions applied in the valuation of investment properties.
 The AC was satisfied with the valuation process, the methodologies used and the valuation for investment properties as adopted and disclosed in the financial statements.
 Revenue recognition from waste disposal and contract cleaning The AC reviewed the accounting treatment and estimate in relation to recognition of revenue.
 The AC has considered the findings of the external auditors, including their assessment of the appropriateness of the revenue recognition policies and the underlying key assumptions applied in the recognition of revenue.
 The AC was satisfied with the accounting treatment and the basis of the estimates appear reasonable.
-Impairment of property, plant and equipment The AC reviewed the impairment assessment and the value-in-use calculation and discussed with Management.
-The AC considered the findings of the external auditors, including their assessment of the key inputs used in the estimation of the recoverable amount of the property, plant and equipment ("PPE").
-The AC has evaluated Management's sensitivity analysis to assess the impact on the recoverable amount of the PPE by reasonable possible changes to the key assumptions.
-The AC was satisfied that the assumptions used in the value-in-use calculation appear reasonable.